 \section{Conclusion}

-This work has presented a decentralized RISE-based control framework for multi-agent target tracking that achieves exponential convergence while requiring only local information exchange.
-The key innovation lies in the development of a controller and Lyapunov-based stability analysis which results from incorporating the interaction matrix directly into the Lyapunov function, eliminating the need for 2-hop communication present in previous approaches.
+A distributed RISE-based control framework is developed for multi-agent target tracking that achieves exponential convergence while requiring only local information exchange.
+The key innovation lies in the development of a controller and Lyapunov-based stability analysis which results from incorporating the graph interaction matrix directly into the Lyapunov function, eliminating the need for 2-hop communication present in previous approaches.
 The control development necessitated the development of a novel $P$-function construction technique that accommodates the interaction matrix while preserving the mathematical properties required for stability guarantees.
 The nonsmooth stability analysis established semi-global exponential convergence to the target agent state despite the presence of bounded disturbances with bounded derivatives.